navipartner/npcore-partners/Documentation/public/retail/posunit/howto/receipt-printout.md

 ## Prerequisite

- - Select which report you wish to edit the receipt printout for by searching Report Selection in global search and selecting the area/scenario you wish to edit the receipt for. / category
+ - Select which report you wish to edit the receipt printout for by searching Report Selection in global search and selecting the area/scenario you wish to edit the receipt for the category

 ## Procedure